Yandex Cloud

 • Statement timeout Management console API CLI Terraform

-Maximum statement runtime (in milliseconds) after which the statement is aborted.
+Maximum statement runtime (in ms) before it is aborted.

 The minimum value is 0; the maximum value is 2147483647; the default value is 0.